Fri, 05 Jul 2024 19:51:01 UTC

 My name is Bob.
 I am a hacker.
+I take things apart to understand how they work, and I cobble things together to make things that shouldn’t work work.
 I have been into computers since I first had access to one, the first being an Atari 800 when I was around 8 years old.
 I was spoiled with access to Apple ][s in a couple of schools I attended, and my middle school had a lab with 286s around the same time that I got a 386 16mhz at home.

 I spent countless nights hacking away on that thing, teaching myself how to code ‘advanced’ QBASIC by copying an adventure program out of a book I was fortunate to find in my middle school’s library.
 I also had access to a couple BBSs, where I was able to download things like “The School Stopper’s Textbook”, a text file that I had printed out on my dot-matrix printer and found a couple years ago in one of my boxes of memorabilia.